Canon XSi Comparison Review

 The Canon EOS Rebel XSi (called Canon 450D in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in January 2008 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Canon XSi a good camera?
-The XSi has a Camera Elo of 1320.
+The XSi has a Camera Elo of 1146.
 This rating puts the XSi below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the XSi also ranks below average. – Well, the Canon XSi is more than 12 years old, and there have been many other good digital cameras released since 2008.
+In terms of its sensor size category (APS cameras), the XSi also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon XSi is more than 15 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|